Back to Top

 1.)
 To cast: roll a d100 against the opponent’s Resistance (appropriate to the type damage or attack), with the following outcomes (if the attack is a non-physical projectile Dodge can be added to Resistance i.e. Missile-type Powers)

-Miscast typically a flat 5% chance (i.e. natural roll between 1 and 5 on the d100 casting roll) which causes the power to fail and costs casting resources
+Miscast typically a flat 5% chance (i.e. natural roll between 1 and 5 on the d100 casting roll) which causes the power to fail and costs casting resources.

-Resisted If the target willingly chooses to resist a power and/or its effects, then the power is considered resisted if the casting roll is equal to or less than the target’s Resistance after applying modifiers.
-If resisted, the damage and/or effects are not applied (some powers allow for Dodge to be added to resistance, see SPIRIT DISCIPLINES & ARCHETYPES).
-If casting modifiers/penalties result in a casting roll being less than or equal to 0 the attack is an automatic miss, regardless of the targets Resistance.
+Resisted If the target(s) willingly choose to resist a power and/or its effects, then the power is considered resisted if the casting roll is equal to or less than the target’s Resistance after applying modifiers.

-Hit / Success If the target willingly chooses to resist a power and/or its effects, but the casting roll is greater than the target’s Resistance after applying modifiers then it is considered a success and/or a hit.
-The damage and or effects are applied to the target.
-If no resistance is made, then the power is successfully cast provided it does not was not a miscast roll.
+If the target(s) willingly choose to resist a power and/or its effects, but the casting roll is greater than the target’s Resistance (+Dodge, if allowed) after applying modifiers then it is considered a success and/or a hit.

 Critical Cast A percentage chance on the high end of the d100 casting roll to do double damage/effects (or otherwise have spectacular results, see SPIRIT DISCIPLINES & ARCHETYPES), as a function of intellect/wisdom and many other effects such as weapon bonuses, enchants, affinities, etc… (i.e. a 12% crit chance would be rolling 89+ on the d100 before modifiers aka a ‘natural’ roll)